Life Insurance Application Process: What to Expect & How to Apply

 Disclosure is Critical

 The leading cause of denial is medical non-disclosure or misrepresentation.
 Even minor omissions about pre-existing conditions, medications, or family history can result in denial or policy voidance.
-Always provide complete, accurate information.
+AI-powered underwriting in 2026 catches inconsistencies faster than ever.

 Pre-Existing or Chronic Health Conditions